ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 Rafael: I am a bit skeptical if to interpret ETAC as a set theory.

 _Toby_:  See [[set theory]] for the contrast between material and structural set theories.
-See also [[foundation]]s; there may be some overlap between what you intend to write here and what is or should be there.
+See also [[foundations]]; there may be some overlap between what you intend to write here and what is or should be there.

 I don\'t understand why you say that (material) set theory can reproduce category theory through ETAC.
 Doesn\'t set theory reproduce category theory through the usual set-based definitions of category, functor, and natural transformation?